letsrockit/public/tnvyea-backend-engineer-senior-agnostic-node-js.md

 +	Strong oral and written communication skills
 +	Proficiency with relational databases
 +	Expert in at least one programming language
 +	Experience writing automated tests
-2+ years experience writing APIs that are:
++	2+ years experience writing APIs that are:
 +	External facing
-+	Consumed by multiple internal teams
++	Consumed by multiple internal teams;
-Either:
++	Either:
 +	BS in Computer Science or equivalent and 2+ years experience
-+	3+ years of experience
++	3+ years of experience;

 ### Bonus points
 +	Multiple years experience working in a startup environment at a company with high growth